Saturday 26th June 2021 ko 18.30

 The Berwick Charities Cup is being played for the 99th time this summer, albeit in slightly abbreviated way due to Covid.
 Its a competition that sees teams you don’t see anywhere else, to the extent that at least one player we watched here, had turned out for Tweedmouth Rangers earlier, and yes, teams from both sides of the border do enter!
 Its’s still non-FA, which is no bad thing, I’m sure the ground graders would have a fit if they saw The Stanks- if its beyond comparison, its also beyond grading!

-Teams entering the Berwick Charity Cup tend to be created specifically for that competition to the extent that at least two players I’d seen playing for Tweedmouth Rangers earlier also played in this game.
-You’ll understand then that I wasn’t expecting a particularly high standard, particularly as Northumberland had won their Preliminary Round game 14-2!
+Given the scratch nature of the teams you’ll understand that I wasn’t expecting a particularly high standard, particularly as Northumberland had won their Preliminary Round game 14-2!
 I was very pleasantly surprised as both sides played their part in an entertaining game.
 BASU , or Berwick Adult Service Unit won the tie, although 5-2 did flatter them a little.

 But without wishing to offend either of the teams involved, the fact that it was a good game was something of a bonus.
 Here the location was the star, and made the fact that I didn’t arrive home in Oxford until 3:30am a worthwhile price to pay.